A network of voluntary ambassadors for the Child Trust Fund

 Our Purpose

-To help you to become a strong advocate for financial capability for young people, helping them to become aware of their Child Trust Fund and how it can be used to develop a much better understanding of how to manage their money.
+To help young people become aware of their Child Trust Fund and how it can be used to develop a much better understanding of how to manage their money.
 During the next decade six million young people throughout every part of the United Kingdom will approach adulthood (ie be aged 16 or 17) with these accounts, during which time they are permitted to take control of the account (although not access the money until they are 18).
 Find out more about the Child Trust Fund here:

 Learn More